Records for safeties in football: Overtime walkoff safeties

 On September 8, 2002, an overtime safety nearly occurred in a matchup between the Tampa Bay Buccaneers and New Orleans Saints.

 Late in overtime, Tampa Bay was pinned back at their own 5-yard line.
-Tom Tupa attempted to punt on 4th down from the endzone, but Saints defender Fred McAfee was unblocked.
-As Tupa was being tackled, he attempted a desperation shovel pass to John Howell from his non-throwing arm.
-The ball was intercepted by James Allen, standing in the confines of the endzone for a game-winning touchdown.
+Tom Tupa attempted to punt on fourth down from the endzone, but Saints defender Fred McAfee was unblocked.
+As Tupa was being tackled, he attempted a shovel pass in desperation to John Howell from his non-throwing arm.
+The ball was intercepted by James Allen, who stood in the confines of the endzone for a game-winning touchdown.

 Super Bowl safeties

-To this date, a safety has been scored in the Super Bowl nine times, or one every 5.89 Super Bowls, with the Pittsburgh Steelers and New York Giants each being involved in three such instances, with each scoring a safety in two instances and giving up a safety in another.
+To date, a safety has been scored in the Super Bowl nine times, or once every 6.6 Super Bowls, with both the Pittsburgh Steelers and New York Giants being involved in three such instances, each scoring a safety in two instances and giving up a safety in another.

-Safeties have occurred in back to back Super Bowls two times, and three straight once: Super Bowl IX and Super Bowl X; Super Bowl XX and Super Bowl XXI; and three straight in Super Bowl XLVI, Super Bowl XLVII and Super Bowl XLVIII.
+Safeties have occurred in back-to-back Super Bowls in two instances, and three straight Super Bowls in one instance: Super Bowl IX and Super Bowl X; Super Bowl XX and Super Bowl XXI; and Super Bowl XLVI, Super Bowl XLVII and Super Bowl XLVIII.

-The longest drought between Super Bowl safeties is eighteen years between Super Bowl XXV to Super Bowl XLIII, while the shortest time between Super Bowl safeties is sixteen seconds of game time, between the final play from scrimmage in Super Bowl XLVII and the first play from scrimmage in Super Bowl XLVIII.
-No safety has yet been scored in the third quarter in any Super Bowl.
+The longest drought between Super Bowl safeties is eighteen years (between Super Bowl XXV to Super Bowl XLIII), while the shortest time between Super Bowl safeties is sixteen seconds of gameplay, between the final play from scrimmage in Super Bowl XLVII and the first play from scrimmage in Super Bowl XLVIII.
+No safety has yet been scored in the third quarter of any Super Bowl.

 Super Bowl IX

-The first half of Super Bowl IX between the Pittsburgh Steelers and Minnesota Vikings was a defensive struggle, with the only score in the half coming on a second quarter safety by the Steelers after defensive end Dwight White tackled Vikings quarterback Fran Tarkenton in the end zone as Tarkenton attempted to recover a Dave Osborn fumble in the end zone, which had been kicked toward the goal line by the Steelers' L. C. Greenwood.
+The first half of Super Bowl IX between the Pittsburgh Steelers and Minnesota Vikings was a defensive struggle, with the only score made on a second quarter safety by the Steelers.
+Defensive end Dwight White tackled Vikings quarterback Fran Tarkenton in the end zone as Tarkenton attempted to recover a Dave Osborn fumble, which had been kicked toward the goal line by Steeler L. C. Greenwood.
 The Steelers led at halftime 2-0, and went on to win 16–6.

 Super Bowl X

 The Pittsburgh Steelers trailed the Dallas Cowboys 10–7 early in the fourth quarter of Super Bowl X when Dallas punter Mitch Hoopes was forced to punt from inside his own goal line.

 As Hoopes stepped up to make the kick, Steelers running back Reggie Harrison broke through the line and blocked the punt.
-The ball went through the end zone for a safety, cutting the Dallas lead to 10–9; the Steelers built on the momentum from this play and went on to repeat as Super Bowl champions with a 21–17 victory.
+The ball went through the end zone for a safety, cutting Dallas' lead to 10–9; the Steelers built on the momentum from this play and became repeat Super Bowl champions with a 21–17 victory.